developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 the possible awful frontend code an SRE guy has provided before your eyes.
 :sweat_smile:

+I have learned a lot from [Kyle Simpson's] _You Don't Know JS_ series and most of the code you've seen here are following the patterns he teaches.
+That is to say that I have no regret not using arrow functions, avoiding the overloaded use of `const` keyword, and not using triple equals `===` everywhere. :wink:

 Until next time :saluting_face:, _ciao_ :cowboy: and happy hacking! :penguin:
  :crab: